Kinoma/SourceDocumentation/kinoma_documentation_template.md

 ||||
 | --- | --- | --- |
 | `name` | `type`| [comment] |
-> where `type` can be any of the allowed attribute types, followed by “(*n* or more, separated by commas)” if applicable (where *n* is the appropriate starting number), and the optional comment can be one of the following:
+> where `type` can be any of the allowed attribute types, followed by "(_n_ or more, separated by commas)" if applicable (where _n_ is the appropriate starting number), and the optional comment can be one of the following:

 > required
 > required \*